Search Clear Form

 This is where GMN sprag clutches are unmatched.
 GMN has developed a unique, complex sprag curvature radius that ensures that the clamping angle remains below 5.8° throughout the engagement zone, regardless of shaft and housing diameters.
 If the torque is within the limits and the sprag engagement remains within the operating zone, the clamping angle will stay below 5.8°.

-No Catastrophic Failures
+No Catastrophic Clutch Failures

 GMN sprag clutches have an additional unique feature that relates to the clamping curve.
 Typically, when a sprag experiences excessive torque the engagement point will move past the operating zone of the sprag and it will roll over.
 This will result in catastrophic failure of the clutch and will likely damage other components.